 I’m going to assume that you’ve a general grasp of what ASP.NET Core is and how it was designed, but the question remains – should you use it?
 Microsoft is heavily promoting ASP.NET Core as their web framework of choice for the foreseeable future, but switching to or learning a new web stack is a big task for any developer or company.
-This article describes some of the highlights of ASP.NET Core and gives advice on the type of applications to build with it, as well as the type of applications to avoid.

 What type of applications can you build?

 ASP.NET Core provides a generalized web framework that can be used in a wide variety of applications.
 It can most obviously be used for building rich, dynamic websites, whether they are e-commerce sites, content-based websites, or n-tier applications – much the same as the previous version of ASP.NET.